infodeco/computeUI/README.md

 ## Python

 The Python implementation requires to have [`numpy`](http://www.numpy.org) installed.
 It can be used standalone, plus there are wrapper functions that allow to work with probability distributions generated using [`dit`](https://github.com/dit/) (version 1.0.0.dev6).
 The standalone version was tested with Python versions 3.4.2 and 2.7.9.
-We used [`dit`] version 1.0.0.dev6.

 ### Installation and Files